105: The Corpse Vanishes

 Meanwhile, back at the Addams Family home.

 See above note on “Meanwhile …” The Addams Family is a group of eccentric and macabre characters created by cartoonist Charles Addams in 1938.
 They were popularized in an eponymous ABC television series from 1964 to 1966, several animated series, a sequel live-action series, and a few live-action films.
+The Addams Family house first appeared in the cartoons, where it was a condemned wreck.
+In the ‘60s TV series, it was more of a mansion, located at 0001 Cemetery Lane.

 Oh, that must be Stanley, their garage door opener.
 Always trying to help people do things right.